-In early spring, remove 1/3 of the canes, cutting them all the way to the ground.
+In early spring, remove 1/3 of the canes, cutting them all the way to the ground or main trunk.
 Cut side branches back to the main stem.
 In the second year, cut 1/2 of the remaining old wood, and remove all remaining old wood the third year.
 As you thin the shrub and the sun begins to penetrate to the center, new growth replaces the branches you have removed.

 This method isn’t appropriate for all shrubs.
 It works best with shrubs that consist of several stems arising directly from the ground.
 Shrubs with tree-like growth consisting of one main stem with several side branches are difficult to renew by this method.
 When shrubs have been grafted onto rootstock, the new branches come from the root stock.